Skip to main content

 • A contemporary landscape with strong architectural lines

-Style helps shape the character of a garden.
+Style helps to shape the character of a garden.

-But even style alone doesn’t complete the story.
+But even style alone doesn’t complete the full story.

-The third layer: how you want the garden to work
+The third layer: how you want your garden to work

-A garden isn’t just about appearance; it must support how you live.
+A garden isn’t just about appearance; it must complement your lifestyle and embrace the way you live, entertain and relax.

 Questions such as:

-• Can we comfortably host twelve people for dinner outside?
+• Can it comfortably host twelve people for dinner outside?

 • Where will the children play?

-Beyond features and functionality lies something more subtle.
+Beyond the features and functionality of your garden, lies something more subtle.

 • Lush and immersive